espekkaya/wdio-jasmine-reporter/README.md

-# WDIO Cucumber Reporter Plugin
+# WDIO Jasmine Reporter Plugin

 This wdio plugin was created based on [this][0].

-A WebdriverIO plugin to report in cucumber style.

 It was tested on Webdriverio v6 and v7.